RemiLELUC/SCGD-Musketeer/README.md

 ## Description

-- main_long.pdf : contains long version of the article with proofs, lemmas, theorems and additional experimental results
 - optimize_f.mp4: video for visual understanding of optimization paths (see Appendix B)
 - optimize_h.mp4: video for visual understanding of optimization paths (see Appendix B)
 - code/         : folder with the code of the experimental results, the code is written in Python3